Description and Purpose

 2

-Submit the hard copy of the following required documents to Fulbright Taiwan. (postmarked no later than August 1, 2023)
+Submit the hard copy of the following required documents to Fulbright Taiwan. (postmarked no later than August 1, 2026)

-• 3 English recommendation letters (if your referees do not want to complete recommendation letters online)
+- 3 English recommendation letters (if your referees do not want to complete recommendation letters online)

-• One copy of authorized transcripts for undergraduate studies and for graduate studies in sealed envelopes (including for exchange studies; MUST be in English for IIE); “sealed envelopes” means that you have to ask school to stamp on the flap of the envelope to prove that the transcripts are authorized by school.
+- One copy of authorized transcripts for undergraduate studies and for graduate studies in sealed envelopes (including for exchange studies; MUST be in English for IIE); “sealed envelopes” means that you have to ask the school to stamp on the flap of the envelope to prove that the transcripts are authorized by the school.
 Or, an official e-transcript emailed by the university to our foundation directly if the university is located out of Taiwan.
 All transcripts will be sent to IIE if selected.

 The mailing address is: